Free Motion Quilting – Part 2 – Sewing Set Up

 This is how I do it.

 Drop the feed dogs, check your machine manual to see how to do it for your machine.
+Note well, with some vintage machines it may not be necessary to drop the feed dogs.
+You may need to experiment.

 Ensure the machine is clean, oiled and has a new needle.